ExecutiveActual/ExecutiveActual/README.md

 - 👀 I’m interested in Game Development
 - 🌱 I’m currently learning how to not quit on my projects
 - 💞️ I’m looking to collaborate on Game projects or business ventures
-- 📫 How to reach me Discord: Not a cultist#1673
+- 📫 How to reach me Discord: hopefullygamedev

 <!---
 ExecutiveActual/ExecutiveActual is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.